rhu003/cse15l-lab-reports/week2labreport.md

 2. scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/
 3. run whereami on server
-we get a total of about 80+ keystrokes, it runs slower as type ssh command into terminal counts a lot of strokes. click local file - 1 keystroke write comment in local file - 10 keystrokes save local file - 2 keystrokes
+we get a total of about 80+ keystrokes, it runs slower as type ssh command into terminal counts a lot of strokes.
+However, if we save the ssh command and run it, it would take much less keystrokes and run faster, so the remote running is supposed to run faster. click local file - 1 keystroke write comment in local file - 10 keystrokes save local file - 2 keystrokes